 In this article, you will get to know how the coronavirus is impacting marketing along with the data.

-Virus has caused retail sales to drop and businesses are going to suffer for at least to recover from the losses over a year.
-For instance, Apple has shut down their stores to help reduce the spread.
+The virus has caused retail sales to drop and businesses are going to suffer for at least to recover from the losses over a year.
+For instance, Apple has shut down its stores to help reduce the spread.
 This means not just the companies but even the employees have to fight for survival.
 If we look at the monetary loss globally, the COVID-19 will cost the global economy $2.7 trillion which is humongous.
 Companies are not only losing money but they are losing traffic and conversions.

 As the impact of COVID-19 continues to unfold, the impact of coronavirus will be on the consumers as well as marketers both.
 Look at the stats showing traffic growth or decline in almost all the economy sectors due to Covid-19.

 After studying the current condition of so many IT companies, it is now clear that the organic traffic is getting down.
-After looking at the traffic stats from a global perspective, we found out a jaw dropping decline in the organic traffic for most industries.
+After looking at the traffic stats from a global perspective, we found out a jaw-dropping decline in organic traffic for most industries.
 Not only this but conversion rates of most of the industries also saw a downfall.
 Even the financial sector, which had big traffic booms in traffic, dropped in conversions.

 IMPACT OF COVID-19 ON INDIAN IT INDUSTRY